noncesense-research-lab/noncesense-research-lab.github.io/README.md

 -  [Opportunistic investigation of Monero miners during April 2018 network update](https://hackernoon.com/opportunistic-investigation-of-monero-miners-during-march-2018-network-update-cfd6ad8a027f) *(by IsthmusCrypto)*

 ## Donations
-### Noncense/MAP infrastructure costs
+### Noncesense/MAP infrastructure costs
 The global network of virtual private servers hosting custom archival daemons and research nodes is crucial for capturing a continuous, comprehensive, and representative view of the Monero ecosystem.
 These servers incur monthly costs around 60 - 100 EUR.
 The base MAP network nodes run 24/7/365, and additional temporary servers are spun up for specific experiments (and deleted when unneeded, to keep costs as low as possible).

-Noncense Research Lab is a not-for-profit ad hoc collective of volunteers producing FOSS tools and analyses for general public use.
+Noncesense Research Lab is a not-for-profit ad hoc collective of volunteers producing FOSS tools and analyses for general public use.
 Right now, all infrastructure costs are supported out-of-pocket by individual contributors, who would greatly appreciate additional support in bearing these expenses.

 ### Address
 Donations to help keep the lights on can be sent to `48GtemxMdbdaSvjCqWA4sJY3L4QUwEpUs2Rka5Rpu8yz9Sg5wpjbHsBSUviz44prcgiPXpHxeaFjHYCq824VjLtM19HjWGv`